BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 I started off by following the basic SonarCloud / Azure DevOps tutorial found [here](https://docs.microsoft.com/en-us/labs/devops/sonarcloudlab/index).
-However, I ran into some problems due to the fact I am using C++.
+However, I ran into some problems due to using C++ instead of C#.
 So the following text will be significantly inspired by the previously mentioned tutorial, however, it is adapted to how I got it to work with C++.